$0 UAE Golden Visa Guide — Quick-Start Checklist

 If your background is in environmental science, renewable energy, conservation, or climate policy, the Blue Residency is worth exploring specifically.
 If your qualification is primarily financial (property ownership, salary, business investment) or professional in a non-environmental field, the Golden Visa is your route.

 Whether you are pursuing the Blue Residency or the standard Golden Visa, the document requirements, UAE authority processes, and common rejection pitfalls are covered in full in the UAE Golden Visa Guide.
-The guide includes both pathways alongside the full eligibility framework for all six Golden Visa categories.
+The guide includes both pathways alongside the full Golden Visa eligibility framework.

 Get Your Free UAE Golden Visa Guide — Quick-Start Checklist